Jean Baptiste Alexandre Strolz: Service with Joseph Bonaparte in Spain

 On 15 July 1808, Strolz left the service of the Kingdom of Naples and joined the Army of the Kingdom of Spain.
-He was again appointed as aide de camp to Joseph Bonaparte (now styled King José I of Spain).
-Interestingly, Joseph Bonaparte, member in good standing of a Masonic lodge and originally a trained lawyer brought with him a large number of officers with republican leanings, officers who were not at all happy with the transformation of the Consulate for Life into a hereditary Empire.
-Amongst them was Strolz.
+He was again appointed as aide-de-camp to Joseph Bonaparte (now styled King José I of Spain).
+Interestingly, Joseph Bonaparte, member in good standing of a Masonic lodge and originally a trained lawyer, brought with him a large number of officers with republican leanings.
+These officers were not happy with the transformation of the Consulate for Life into a hereditary Empire, and amongst them was Strolz.
 On 12 July 1808, Strolz entered Madrid with his king.

 Joseph's arrival sparked a Spanish revolt against French rule and the beginning of the Peninsular War.
-A little more than two weeks later (29 July 1808), Strolz had to cover Joseph's retreat from Madrid due to another popular uprising.
+A little more than two weeks later, on 29 July 1808, Strolz had to cover Joseph's retreat from Madrid due to another popular uprising.
 With most of the French army, Joseph temporarily retreated to northern Spain.
 Feeling himself in an untenable position, Joseph proposed his own abdication from the Spanish throne, hoping that Napoleon would sanction his return to the much-preferred Neapolitan Throne.
-Napoleon dismissed Joseph's misgivings out of hand and to back up the raw and ill-trained levies he had initially allocated to Spain, the Emperor sent heavy French reinforcements to assist Joseph in maintaining his position as king.
+Napoleon dismissed Joseph's misgivings out of hand, and to back up the raw and ill-trained levies he had initially allocated to Spain, the Emperor sent heavy French reinforcements to assist Joseph in maintaining his position as king.
 Despite the recapture of Madrid and nominal control by Joseph's government over many cities and provinces, the king and his supporters never established complete control over the country.
-Even though Joseph abolished the Spanish Inquisition on 4 December 1808 and introduced a constitution modelled after the one he had given Naples, the Spanish population rejected their foreign and godless king.
-The fire of rebellion kept burning: there was a constant loss of men and material from the actions of pro-Bourbon guerrillas.